OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/architecture-contract-development/README.md

 # Table of Contents

-1. Purpose of this document
+1. Purpose of this Document
-1. Introduction and background
+1. Introduction and Background
-1. The nature of the agreement
+1. The Nature of the Agreement
-1. Scope of the architecture
+1. Objectives and Scope
-1. Architecture and strategic principles and requirements
+1. Architecture Description, Strategic Principles and Requirements
+1. Architectural Deliverables
+1. Prioritized Joint Work Plan
+1. Communications Plan
+1. Risks and Mitigations
-1. Conformance requirements
+1. Assumptions
-1. Architecture development and management process and roles
+1. Acceptance Criteria and Procedures
-1. Target State Architecture measures
+1. Change of Scope Procedures
+1. Timeline
 1. Defined phases of deliverables
-1. Prioritized joint workplan
-1. Time window(s)
-1. Architecture delivery and business metrics
+1. Parties Approving This Plan

-# Purpose of this document
+# Purpose of this Document
 _Architecture Contracts are the joint agreements between development partners and sponsors on the deliverables, quality, and fitness-for-purpose of an architecture.
 Successful implementation of these agreements will be delivered through effective architecture governance (see TOGAF Part VII, Architecture Governance).
 By implementing a governed approach to the management of contracts, the following will be ensured:_

 * A system of continuous monitoring to check integrity, changes, decision-making, and audit of all architecture-related activities within the organization